Many bacteria, viruses, and even fungi can cause pneumonia in people who are hospitalized.

 Diagnosis is based on a person’s symptoms and the results of x-rays or a computed tomography (CT) scan of the chest.

-Antibiotics, antiviral drugs, or antifungal drugs are used, depending on which organism has most likely caused the pneumonia.
+Antibiotic, antiviral, or antifungal medications are used, depending on which organism has most likely caused the pneumonia.

-Pneumonia acquired in the hospital is usually more severe than pneumonia acquired in the community Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more because the infecting organisms tend to be more aggressive.
-They are also less likely to respond to antibiotics (called resistance) and are, therefore, harder to treat.
+Pneumonia acquired in the hospital is usually more severe than pneumonia acquired in the community Community-Acquired Pneumonia Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with a normal (competent) immune system, or in those who are immunocompromised... read more because the infecting organisms tend to be more aggressive.
+They are also less likely to respond to antibiotics (called antibiotic resistance Antibiotic Resistance Antibiotics are drugs used to treat bacterial infections.
+They are not effective against viral infections and most other infections.
+Antibiotics either kill bacteria or stop them from reproducing... read more ) and are, therefore, harder to treat.
 Additionally, people in hospitals tend to be sicker even without pneumonia than those living in the community and therefore are not as able to fight the infection.

 Previous antibiotic treatment